 Before you get sold on a pre-war building, remember that there are drawbacks.
 Built around 100 years ago, you are giving up certain modern features.
-These include an open floor concept, a big kitchen, and a bathroom, as well as a master suite.
-If you want central air conditioning and heating, changing over is an expensive proposition in a pre-war building.
+These include an open floor concept, a big kitchen, a bathroom, and a master suite.
+Changing over is an expensive proposition in a pre-war building if you want central air conditioning and heating.

 As the name suggests, this is a building that does not have an elevator.
 These are typically smaller buildings with up to five floors.
 Some smaller pre-war apartments are walk-ups.

 The most significant advantages relate to economics.
 The prices are lower than elevator and doorman buildings, mainly if you are willing to walk up several flights of stairs.
-Building expenses also reduced since there is no elevator to maintain and no doorman.
+Building expenses are also reduced since there is no elevator to maintain and no door attendant.
 Heating is also likely cheaper since the apartments typically do not have thermostats.

 There are cons to consider, too.
 Of course, you must trudge up flights of stairs.
-You might find it manageable right now, but that could change in the future.
+You might find it manageable now, but that could change in the future.
 Consider what happens if your situation changes or you have elderly relatives.
-These are also older buildings that may require expensive upgrades (e.g., heating and electric).
+Older buildings may also require expensive upgrades (e.g., heating and electricity).

-Imperatively, you must do your homework before you buy it in a walk-up building.
-These are basic, no-frills buildings and apartments, and some are not well constructed.
+It would be imperative to do your homework before buying it in a walk-up building.
+These are basic, no-frills buildings and apartments, and some are poorly constructed.

 As the name suggests, these are more modern buildings and apartments.
-Built-in the 1950s through the 1980s, these have varied architectural styles that reflect the period.
-Hence, it is difficult to generalize, but it is typically easier to perform construction, and the newer ones tend to have more modern conveniences.
+Built-in the 1950s through the 1980s, these varied architectural styles reflect the period.
+Hence, it isn’t easy to generalize, but it is typically easier to perform construction, and the newer ones tend to have more modern conveniences.

-On the flip side, you may find the apartments lack distinctive features and charm.
-Other items found in pre-war apartments, such as hardwood floors, are hard to find.
+On the flip side, the apartments may lack distinctive features and charm.
+Other items in pre-war apartments, such as hardwood floors, are hard to find.
 Still, it is not mission impossible, either.

 Loft buildings were converted from industrial spaces such as factories and warehouses.
 High ceilings and wide-open spaces characterize these units.
 The latter tends to bring in a lot of natural light.
-If a big, open floor plan is for you, a loft is worth consideration.
+A loft is worth considering if a big, open floor plan is for you.

 With an open space comes a lack of privacy and distinct areas.
 Since there are no walls separating rooms, you will hear everything, too.
 If you have pop-in guests, there is no place to hide your clutter, either.

 A townhouse is a single-family, multi-story structure.
-While many people tend to think of it as connected to other buildings, there are also freestanding townhouses.
-Townhouses and brownstones are highly desirable due to the privacy they offer as well as the lower property taxes they often have.
+While many think of it as connected to other buildings, there are freestanding townhouses.
+Townhouses and brownstones are highly desirable due to their privacy and the lower property taxes they often have.

+Unlike a condo, you own the land and building.
 You own the entire structure outright.
-Unlike a condo, you own the land and building.
-There is no board that you have to answer to nor common/maintenance charges.
-Since you are the owner, you can mostly do as you please (remember, zoning regulations, and common courtesy still apply).
+There is no board you have to answer to or common/maintenance charges.
+Since you are the owner, you can mostly do as you please (remember, zoning regulations and common courtesy still apply).
 When it comes to renovations, you can go ahead without waiting for board approval.

 A townhouse has privacy and freedom that is hard to find in New York City.
-Additionally, many exude the charm that some New York City residents find desirable.
+Many exude the charm that some New York City residents find desirable.

 What’s not to like?
 For starters, you will pay for these privileges.
-You are also solely responsible for the maintenance, upkeep, and renovations to the land, building, and house.
+You are solely responsible for the land, building, house maintenance, upkeep, and renovations.

-A brownstone is a type of townhouse and, hence have all the advantages and disadvantages.
+A brownstone is a type of townhouse with all the advantages and disadvantages.
 You may also find brownstones that have converted into co-ops or condos.

-Constructed in the 19th century out of brown sandstone, these have charm and distinctive characteristics.
+Constructed in the 19th century from brown sandstone, these have charm and distinctive characteristics.
 Like townhouses, you may find your own outdoor space, a rare find in New York City.